Manzood/Hackerrank-Problems/README.md

 # Hackerrank-Problems
-Some of the more notable problems
+Some of the more notable Hackerrank.com problems solved